pippinbarr/the-artist-is-present-2/process/to-do.md

 - ~~Instructions for looking down and up~~
 - ~~Ticket person~~
 - ~~Entry guard~~
-- Queue members on collide (e.g. excited direct comment)
+- ~~Queue members as you move pass them in the space (e.g. excited whispering) (Needs to acknowledge the the dialog could already be in use and not trigger) (maybe have an actual overlap that deletes itself, just a series of them as you pass along, could even have one per queue member randomly or something so that they could turn and look?
+Would be quite satisfying) (should have a "faceDown()" option for People so they can turn in different directions and idle, not just just stop)~~
-- Queue members as you move pass them in the space (e.g. excited whispering) (Needs to acknowledge the the dialog could already be in use and not trigger) (maybe have an actual overlap that deletes itself, just a series of them as you pass along, could even have one per queue member randomly or something so that they could turn and look?
-Would be quite satisfying) (should have a "faceDown()" option for People so they can turn in different directions and idle, not just just stop)
+- ~~Don't whisper once marina has been into the Atrium~~
-- Queue guards
+- ~~Queue members on collide (e.g. excited direct comment)~~
-- Double check all required places have dialog
+- ~~Queue guards~~

 ## Queue behavior
 - ~~Create a function to send the front person in the queue to go sit in the chair and the rest of the queue to move up.
 Add a new person to the (invisible) end of the queue so it doesn't end (is this cheating?)~~